LukeSmithxyz/based.cooking/content/honey-garlic-chicken.md

 2. While rice is cooking, cut chicken breasts into cube.
 Season with olive oil, black pepper, and paprika.
 Cut broccoli into pieces and place into steamer basket over pot 1/2 filled with water, do not start it yet.
 3. Put chicken cubes into a hot pan and cook for ~3 minutes.
 After 3 minutes add honey, soy sauce, and garlic.
 Cook for another 5 minutes.
 Begin boiling broccoli water.
 4. Add frozen peas to rice and stir, they will heat up quickly.
 5. Add rice and peas to chicken and stir.

-## Contribution

-- Connor McLean